mzazon/awesome-cloud-projects/aws/cloud-dev-workflows-cloudshell/cloud-dev-workflows-cloudshell.md

 Cloud-based development workflows represent a significant shift from traditional local development environments, offering numerous advantages for modern development teams.
 AWS CloudShell eliminates the complexity of local environment setup by providing a pre-configured, browser-based development environment that includes essential tools like Git, AWS CLI, Python, and Node.js.
 This approach ensures consistency across team members and reduces the "it works on my machine" problem that often plagues development teams.

 The integration between CloudShell and CodeCommit demonstrates how cloud-native development can enhance security and collaboration.
 IAM-based authentication eliminates the need for separate Git credentials while providing fine-grained access control through policies.
-This approach aligns with the AWS Well-Architected Framework's security pillar by implementing defense in depth and following the principle of least privilege.
+This approach aligns with the [AWS Well-Architected Framework's](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) security pillar by implementing defense in depth and following the principle of least privilege.
 The persistent storage in CloudShell ensures that development work remains available across sessions while maintaining the flexibility to scale compute resources as needed.

-While CodeCommit provides robust Git repository hosting, it's important to note that AWS announced in July 2024 that CodeCommit is no longer available to new customers.
+While CodeCommit provides robust Git repository hosting, it's important to note that AWS announced on July 25, 2024 that CodeCommit is no longer available to new customers.
 Existing customers can continue using the service, but new implementations should consider alternatives like [GitHub](https://github.com/features/actions), [GitLab](https://docs.gitlab.com/ee/ci/), or [AWS CodeStar Connections](https://docs.aws.amazon.com/codestar-connections/latest/userguide/welcome.html) for Git repository hosting.
 The principles demonstrated in this recipe, however, remain applicable to any Git-based workflow and can be adapted to work with alternative repository hosting solutions.

 The development workflow shown here follows DevOps best practices by incorporating version control, feature branching, and automated testing into the development process.
 This approach supports continuous integration and deployment practices while maintaining code quality through structured development workflows.
 The browser-based nature of CloudShell also enables development from any device with internet access, supporting remote work and distributed teams.

 For additional guidance on implementing cloud-based development workflows, refer to the [AWS CloudShell User Guide](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) which provides comprehensive information about CloudShell features and capabilities.
 The [AWS CodeCommit Getting Started Guide](https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started.html) offers detailed instructions for Git workflows, while the [IAM Security Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) documentation covers security considerations.
-The [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) provides architectural guidance for building secure, efficient systems.

 > **Tip**: CloudShell environments automatically shut down after periods of inactivity, but your home directory (up to 1GB) persists across sessions.
 Use this storage for long-term projects while leveraging the environment's auto-scaling capabilities for compute resources.